gce-electronics/HA_RFPlayer/README.md

 ## Usage

-Sensor are created automatically
+Sensor are created automatically if you enable it during the installation or on the option button (Integration menu)

-You can use the service `rfplayer.send_command` to send commands to your devices.
+You can use the service `rfplayer.send_command` to send commands to your devices, and add the device as a new entity.

 ## Credits